-Test Data set-up is a common requirement for any non-functional test.
+Test Data setup is a common requirement for any non-functional test.
 Unique and bulk test data helps to simulate the real-time scenario in Performance Testing.
 Those test data either need to be generated or get it from the server log.
-Now, the next question is how to use external Test Data for Non-Functional Testing using Apache JMeter?
-We can also say how to do parameterization in Apache JMeter?
+Now, the next question is how to use external Test Data for Non-Functional Testing using Apache JMeter.
+We can also say how to do parameterization in Apache JMeter.
 Apache JMeter has an element that allows you to use external test data sets in a CSV or txt format.
 That element is called ‘CSV Data Set Config’.

-What is CSV Data Set Config element?
+What is the CSV Data Set Config element?

-‘CSV Data Set Config’ element is used to read lines from a file and split them into variables.
+The ‘CSV Data Set Config’ element is used to read lines from a file and split them into variables.
 It is well suited to handle large numbers of variables and is also useful for testing with random and unique values.

 Follow the below steps: